 3. Co-Applicant Requirement

-- Younger Co-Applicant: Lenders often require senior citizens to include a younger co-applicant (such as an adult child or spouse) to strengthen the loan application.
-The co-applicant’s income and age improve the loan’s approval chances and can lead to longer tenures and higher loan amounts.
+• Younger Co-Applicant: Many lenders prefer a younger co-applicant, such as an adult child or spouse, to strengthen the application.
+This can enhance approval chances and may lead to longer tenures and higher loan amounts.

 4. Loan Tenure